+Through internal service and external services St. Tammany Parish works to achieve efficiency providing assistance to help individuals and families achieve independent, safe living.
 Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs; or those who are high-risk for homelessness.
 High-risk persons are those recently discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions).

-ESG funds are administered by CAA to provide homeless prevention assistance through rent or mortgage assistance.
+ESG funds are administered by CAA to provide homeless prevention rapid re-housing assistance through rent or mortgage assistance.
 LIHEAP funds were used to provide utility assistance to low-income homeowners so that their homes would be made comfortable in the summer and winter.
 LIHEAP, World Changers, and both House Repair Programs help prevent homelessness by making housing sustainable.
 St. Tammany Parish has partnered with the Project Homecoming to address the home repair needs of the disabled, elderly, and low-income populations.
 Through the Residential Rehabilitation program, the Parish provides home repairs and weatherization assistance to low- to moderate-income homeowners.
 The elderly, disabled, large families and those of very low income status receive priority assistance.
 This program also allows for handicap accessibility improvements to be performed.